pinterest/pagerduty-monit/README.md

 open and close PagerDuty incidents from the command line.
 These scripts are designed to help you integrate monit with PagerDuty.

-Copyright (c) 2012 Cold Brew Labs, Inc. See LICENSE.md for details.
+Copyright (c) 2012 Cold Brew Labs, Inc. See LICENSE for details.

 **Usage:** `pagerduty-trigger <service-name>`